pytorch/torchdistx/docs/src/fake_tensor.rst

 API
 ---
-The API consists solely of a single ``fake_mode()`` function that acts as a Python context manager.
+The API consists mainly of the ``fake_mode()`` function that acts as a Python context manager.
 Any tensor constructed within its scope will be forced to be fake.

 .. autofunction:: fake_mode

+There are also two convenience functions offered as part of the API:

+.. autofunction:: is_fake
+.. autofunction:: meta_like

 Use Cases
 ---------